gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 An **elaboration circularity** occurs whenever the elaboration of a set of units enters a deadlocked state, where each unit is waiting for another unit to be elaborated.
 This situation may be the result of improper use of |with|
-clauses, elaboration control pragmas, or invocations in elaboration code.
+clauses, elaboration-control pragmas, or invocations in elaboration code.

-The following example showcases an elaboration circularity.
+The following example exhibits an elaboration circularity.

   ::